sonofeft/RocketIsp/docs/jannaf.rst

 Rigorous Model
 --------------

-The rigorous model is intended for the detailed analysis of an engine that is preparing for a production design.
+The rigorous model is intended for the detailed analysis of an engine that is preparing for a hardware production design; either test or flight hardware.

 The rigorous model requires many more resources and much more technical expertise than can be presented here.